How Your Brand Can Get Involved in College Welcome Week Events

 Give students a reason to pull out their phones and share.
 This could be a photo opportunity, a fun challenge, or an exciting reveal.

 Consider a branded photo frame or backdrop that’s perfect for social media.
-Encourage students to share with a specific hashtag for a chance to win prizes.
+Encourage students to share their photos with a specific hashtag for a chance to win prizes.

-Remember, the key is to make sharing feel natural and fun, not forced.
+Remember, the key is to make sharing feel natural and fun.
 The more organic the moment, the more likely students are to participate.

 Designing Instagram-Worthy Booths